oceanprotocol/aquarius/README.md

 - an ElasticsearchInstance, configured through the config.ini or env variables
 - an associated MetadataContract, configured through the config.ini or the `METADATA_CONTRACT_ADDRESS` env variable
-- a Decryptor configured based on the `ECIES_EVENTS_PRIVATE_KEY`, if one exists.
-The Decryptor handles decompression and decryption on the chain data.
+- a Decryptor class that handles decompression and decryption on the chain data, through communication with Provider
 - a set of `ALLOWED_PUBLISHERS`, if such a restriction exists.
 You can set a limited number of allowed publisher addresses using this env variable.
 - a Purgatory, based on the `ASSET_PURGATORY_URL` and `ACCOUNT_PURGATORY_URL` env variables.
 These mark some assets as being in purgatory (`"isInPurgatory": True`), enabling restrictions for some assets or accounts.
 - start blocks, if such defined using `BFACTORY_BLOCK` and `METADATA_CONTRACT_BLOCK`.
 These start blocks are coroborated with the last stored blocks per Elasticsearch, to avoid indexing multiple times